jksr/ballcools/README.md

 Another option ```--note``` can be used as well to specify more info about the genome or other meta info/notes.

 See ```ballcools a2b -h``` for details.

+### Query BAllC files
+To query a BAllC file, command ```ballcools query ``` can be used.
+When the corresponding CMeta file is given with the option ```--cmetapath```, information of cytosine context and strandness will be output.
+Otherwise, only the methylation read and total read numbers will be output.

 ## python version